Gnomorian/gnom-gnom-utils/README.md

     - [ ] extends map to display an "x marks the spot" for the items your looking for?
     - [X] can be disabled in config.

+## White Stone Alt
+  - [ ] if player dies while item is in their inventory, they are resurected with all items at their bed.
+  - [ ] item can be disabled in config.

 # MOBS
 ## CreeperMite